A list of current outbreaks in our facilities.

 COVID-19

-When is a COVID-19 outbreak declared in a long-term care or assisted living site?
+When is an outbreak declared in a long-term care or assisted living site?

 Notifications of outbreaks